-A Audit E Estates Strategy Group
+A Audit

 S Search R Remuneration

 F Finance, Personnel & Development Q Curriculum, Quality and Standards

 (Ch) Committee Chair

-Normalia and a Charles and OOAO OO

-Number of Meetings 2019-20
+Number of Meetings 2020-21 (e.i) cerimines email

-Corporation 2 Curriculum, Quality and Standards 3
+Corporation 3 Curriculum, Quality and Standards 3

-Finance, Personnel & Development 4 Search 1
+Finance, Personnel & Development 3 Search 1

 Audit 3 Remuneration 1

-Estates Strategy Group 1
+Estates Strategy Group 0

-During the year, in response to the Covid-19 pandemic, the College established a Chairs' Group comprising the Chair of Corporation, the Vice Chair of Corporation, the Chair of Audit Committee, Chair of Finance, Personnel and Development Committee, Chair of Curriculum, Quality and Standards Committee and the Principal to strengthen governance support for the College's Executive Management Group.
+In 2020, in response to the Covid-19 pandemic, the College established a Chairs' Group comprising the Chair of Corporation, the Vice Chair of Corporation, the Chair of Audit Committee, Chair of Finance, Personnel and Development Committee, Chair of Curriculum, Quality and Standards Committee and the Principal to strengthen governance support for the College's Executive Management Group.
 The Chairs' Group had no formal powers beyond those vested in its members.